ParthamSolanki/Data-Analyst-Portfolio-Projects/Excel/Documentation.md

 - Creating a heading for the sections by combining and centering multiple cells
     - Workforce Overview

-- Creating an active employee cell by using `=COUNTIF(Working!M:M, 0)`
+- **Creating an active employee cell** - Use `=COUNTIF(Working!M:M, 0)`

-- Creating a pivot table for attrition rate by department.
+- **Creating a pivot table for attrition rate by department**
+    - Rows - Department_Fixed
+    - Values - Employee count, Attrition count, Average of Employee Satisfaction, Average of absences, Average of salary, Attrition Rate
+While making the pivot table using the department, I noticed that there are trailing spaces in the Production row value, so we are going to remove them and replace the original row.

-- Creating a pivot table for attrition rate by gender.
+- **Creating a pivot table for attrition rate by gender**
+    - Rows - Gender
+    - Values - Employee Count, Attrition count, Average age, Average of absences, Average of Employee Satisfaction, Average of Salary, Attrition Rate

+- **Creating a pivot table for metrics per department based on gender**
+    - Rows - Department_Fixed
+    - Values - Employee count, average of employee satisfaction, Special project count, average age, Average absences, Average salary
+Now to make it interactive and based on age we will just add a slicer to the pivot table based on Gender.

-## Creating the pivot table (Deleted)
+## Creating a basic interactive dashboard

-- **Creating an employee headcount by department** - Tells how many total employees were employed per department, including both the active and non active ones.

-- **Creating an attrition table by department** - Will be adding an additional filter to find the count of attrition.

-- **Creating another table for attrition rate by department and a total attrition rate as a whole** - Creating a calculated field to get the attrition rate would requires there to be the count of employees as a value in the original data as the aggregated data can't be used directly from a pivot table.
-So creating helper tables that are just pasted values of the pivot tables will help to simplify and fasten the process while still yielding same results.

-- **Employee count by age bracket**

-- **Employee count, average salary and average age by gender** - To give some insights based on the gender of the individuals.
+- Most of the visualizations will be used from the data derived in the KPI sheet.